OrderN/CONQUEST-release/CONTRIBUTING.md

 * The ``origin/master`` branch is the main branch which always represents a production-ready state.
-* The ``origin/develop`` branch is where developments which have been delivered for the next release reside
+* The ``origin/develop`` branch is where developments which have been delivered for the next release reside.
 * Feature branches (named ``f-FeatureName``) branch off ``develop`` and are used to develop new features or functionality for a future release (possibly unspecified).
 They may reside on a developer's local repository only in the early stages, but will need to be pushed for collaboration and discussion.
-They will merge into ``develop``
+They will merge into ``develop``.
 * Release branches (named ``release-Release``) branch from ``develop`` and merge into both ``master`` and ``develop``.
-  Release branches allow new developments to proceed on ``develop`` while final changes and bug fixes are made to the release
+  Release branches allow new developments to proceed on ``develop`` while final changes and bug fixes are made to the release.
 * Hotfix branches (named ``hotfix-Version``) branch off ``master`` and merge into both ``master`` and ``develop``.
 They are only used for urgent fixes to an existing release.